ESGF/esgf.github.io/installation.md

 * zlib-devel: Header files and libraries for Zlib development
 * perl-[ExtUtils]*
 * perl-Archive-Tar: A module for Perl manipulation of .tar files
-* perl-XML-Parser: Perl module for parsing XML files
+* perl-XiML-Parser: Perl module for parsing XML files
 * xorg-x11*

 ###Useful links